aronthill/making-figures-count/README.md

 2. Open `code/Plot_walkthrough.R` in RStudio.
 3. Choose **Session → Set Working Directory → To Source File Location**.
 4. Run sections **1–3** for packages, data and shared formatting, then work through the remaining sections in order.
-Section 6 has been removed; the original numbering is retained.

 Use **Ctrl+Enter** on Windows or **Cmd+Enter** on Mac to run selected lines.
 Some plots use objects created earlier.
 To run the whole script, use: